guardianproject/gnupg-for-android/README.md

     /data/data/info.guardianproject.gpg/app_opt/aliases/gpg --encrypt secretfile.txt

+**WARNING**: The above method will store key material inside the data dir of gpgcli

+gpgcli is not able to read your key material, only root or your app can, but the material will remain after the app is uninstalled.
+If this is not desirable for you then you should set the environment variables managed in

+    /data/data/info.guardianproject.gpg/app_opt/aliases/common

+and set the PATH to `/data/data/info.guardianproject.gpg/app_opt/bin:$PATH` instead of using the aliases method described above.

+At a minimum you should set the environment variables LD_LIBRARY_PATH, HOME, GNUPGHOME, and PATH.

+GNUPGHOME should be set to a secure path inside your app's data directory, for example you could call `getDir("gnupghome")` from your Activity.

 ### Setting up all of the tools

 To enable the whole suite of tools, including dirmngr to work with keyservers,